ChristoKolander/Shopping-Ecommerce/README.md

 Recently upgraded from 3.1 to .Net 6.

-Order implementation the final piece, going to use CQRS pattern for this.
+Order implementation done at API level, using CQRS pattern.
+GUI Order left to do!

 B)